bradwright/Realtime-presentation/presentation-notes.rst

 Polling
 =======

-- Works with regular Ajax and setTimeout
+- Works with regular Ajax and ``window.setTimeout``
 - Doesn't require a special server
 - Problems:

   - Excessive network latency from many HTTP requests
-  - Data might not have changed between polls
+  - Makes the server and client do work for potentially no reason - Data might not have changed between polls

-- Best practice is to use If-Modified-Since and 304 responses to cut down on browser/network payload
+- If you must do long polling (legacy server architecture, shared hosting), Best practice is to use ``If-Modified-Since`` on the client and return 304 responses to cut down on browser/network payload

 Long-polling
 ============

 - Basically server holds connection open until it has something to send
-- Now we're at a new level of complexity
+- Reduces latency and "has anything changed?" issues introduced by polling
+- However, it requires a custom server and application stack

-  - Need special kind of web server to handle this - Apache (or another standard prefork server) will just run out of workers
+  - Apache (or another standard prefork server) will just run out of workers

-  - Need to queue messages while HTTP requests are being turned around
+    - Imagine you spawn 60 prefork workers
+    - After 60 Ajax long-polling connections your server can no longer serve requests, as they're all being held

-  - Still not entirely efficient
+  - Still not entirely efficient: when you return a response the client has to create and connect with a new request

+- Best practice is to batch data for a short time so that you maximise efficiency in the connection window

 Comet
 =====

 - Comet is more formally known as "The Bayeux protocol"
-- Combination of long-polling and JSONP polling
+- Combination of long-polling and JSONP polling on the server - code has already been written for you
 - Added handshake for some client/server verification
 - Slightly complex, probably requires a custom Java server (and thus lots of XML)